eternalgogi92/Self_Intro/README.md

 ### Currently, I am working as an Image Algorithm Engineer at [Agora.io](https://www.agora.io/cn/).

-### In the near future, I hope I can become an outstanding algorithm engineer.
+### In the near future, I hope I can become an outstanding algorithm expert.

 ### Email: qiaoqi@agora.io